Panagiotispent/ADEnKF_LSTM/README.md

 The included scripts provide a basic implementation of the methods and models developed for this work.
 For detailed theoretical discussions, the exploration of multiple hypotheses, and in-depth results, please refer to the PhD thesis: {TO BE PUBLISHED}.
 The code includes extensive comments to illustrate the development process.

+# **Note:**
+- The `Filters_lstm_distributed.py` script serves as the main executable file for running the project.
+- The script retains distributed code sections from earlier hypotheses, including functionality for distributed computations.